satcom886/pycracker/README.md

 The documentation below might be outdated and/or inaccurate.
 Most of the code is just a placeholder so that I can focus on making the actual cracking logic.
 After I have *a* cracker, I will focus on compatibility with Hashtopolis.
 **I *probably* know if the program is completely broken.** There are big changes being made to the code so I won't even attempt to keep a working version for now.

----

-here the old readme begins
-## Why?
-This is a project that aims to create the worlds slowest password cracker.
-Feel free to hate.
+# UPDATE:
+As of September the 3rd 2020 the repo is read-only.
+The reason for this is that I no longer need a CPU-only password cracker.
+More specifically, I found pocl.
+A universal CPU OpenCL implementation that works beautifully with Hashcat.
+For this reason I no longer need to develop pycracker.
+I may come back to this sometime in the future.

+# Old README
-## Any example of what I can do?
+### Any example of what I can do?
 Sure!
 You can try one of these:
 1. python pycracker.py 4 79c2b46ce2594ecbcb5b73e928345492 a MD5 *->* **ahoj** *almost instant*
 4. python pycracker.py 8 1a5e88fec8cde7e4580c554a8d5775d9 1 MD5 *->* **19672324** *takes about 30 seconds*